tommyvo/Artist-Song-Lookup/README.md

 yarn dev
 ```

 This will start the React app at [http://localhost:5173](http://localhost:5173) by default.
+This will have hot reloading, but won't see the Rails session cookie, so API calls won't work.

 The frontend will automatically proxy API and authentication requests to the Rails backend.